Our motto: “learning is sharing!”

-StarT invites all schools, kindergartens, extracurricular activity groups, and families as well as other interested institutions and groups, including the media, to take part in sharing the joy of collaborative learning.
-StarT is for everyone around the world, welcome along!
+StarT invites schools, kindergartens, extracurricular activity groups, and families, as well as other interested institutions and groups, including the media, to join us in sharing the joy of collaborative learning!

 StarT is organized by the LUMA Centre Finland